Not only is He the God who heals, but He wants to do it!

 Have you ever wondered whether or not God wants to heal someone or even yourself?
 This morning I was reading Luke 5:12-15.
 The story is about a leper that approaches Jesus in hopes of being healed.
 He asked the way many of us ask the Lord things.
 He was hedging his bets, playing it safe all while petrified with fear.
-His request was buried in a statement and masked in uncertainty.
+In fact, I think his request was buried in a statement and masked in uncertainty.
 When the man asked his question, he didn’t need to approach the God who heals with this sort of doubt:

 “Lord, if you are willing, you can make me clean.”